1. Driver PCB

 Rendering of the adapter between 20mm matrix and 40mm driver v0.2

-In addition to the driver, this setup required another PCB as an adapter on the back of the LED matrix.
-The version 0.1 (schematics) used a 2-layer PCB, version 0.2 (schematic) uses a 4-layer process.
-The projects for the adapters are inside the driver_40mm_max6960_v0/adapter_20mm-40mm_v0p1 and driver_40mm_max6960_v0/adapter_20mm-40mm_v0p2 directories, the production files are inside driver_40mm_max6960_v0/production_v0.
+In addition to the driver, this setup required an adapter PCB mounted on the back of the LED matrix.
+Version 0.1 (schematics) uses a 2-layer PCB; version 0.2 (schematics) uses a 4-layer design.
+The adapter project files are located in the driver_40mm_max6960_v0/adapter_20mm-40mm_v0p1 and driver_40mm_max6960_v0/adapter_20mm-40mm_v0p2 directories, with production files in driver_40mm_max6960_v0/production_v0.

 Panel Driver MAX6960 v0.1 (32×64mm²)